LiveAQuietLife/obsidian-hold-course/README.md

 **Course page URL:** If a URL is saved to the class, it appears as a quiet external-link icon next to the class name on the dashboard card, and as a "Course page" link in the class header.
 Useful for linking to a course portal, Coursera page, or syllabus hosted online.

 **Meeting link:** A recurring meeting link — Zoom or similar — kept separate from the course page URL, since a course portal and a place to join class are different things.
 It appears in the class header next to the meeting days, because when class happens and how you get there is really one question.

+**Meeting time, location, and date range on the card:** When a class has meeting days set, they appear as day chips on the class card.
+If a start and end time are also set, the meeting time shows inline with the chips, no extra height added.
+Location and date range appear as a separate row on the card, but only when at least one of them is set — useful for a partial-term class or telling an in-person class from an online one at a glance.

 **Office hours and TA:** A class can record office hours for the professor, and a name, email, and office hours for a teaching assistant.
 The class header shows the professor and the TA side by side as labeled blocks of equal weight, with a divider between them.